lunna-i3/Lunna-CNC-source/how to use.md

  <%color.bg.cyan>       #
  <%color.reset>         #
  <%clear>               # Clear the entire screen.

- # u can also use &x1b(escape byte) to put whatever color u want ma boy
+ :> u can also use &x1b or /x1b(escape byte) to put whatever color u want, honey

 # ~> security level for your accounts (Settings > configs.json > security_level)